Updated May 29, 2023

 Following are some of the key features:

 - The efforts of HR create a workforce, and together they create an adaptive and flexible work environment.
 They provide the right work and the right tools to the right and eligible employees to maximize productivity.
-Thus they provide freedom and flexibility to work by providing different workstations to the employees.
+Thus they provide freedom and flexibility to work by giving different workstations to the employees.

 - Working environments utilize most of the technical tools available in the market.
 Updated communication boards, collaboration tools, and project management resources help to keep all the team members on the same page without engaging in unnecessary meetings, discussions, reports, and emails.